Conference hair. I’ve experienced it. Have you?

 Then there was the day I departed.
 My locks drooped on the drive home.
 They just didn’t like the thought that the conference was over.
 I had to remind them that May comes every year, and so does the Blue Ridge Mountain Christian Writer’s conference.
 I showed my locks the date for the next conference.
 My “do” sprung into joyful locks in anticipation.
 I think I’m going to need to visit the Facebook page from time to time so I can have good hair days.

 Thank you, Edie Melson and DiAnn Mills, for conference hair.
 I am most grateful.
-I’ll see you soon!
+I’ll see you next time!

 Copyright © 2017: All Rights Reserved: Conference Hair: Author Diane Virginia Cunio; Pen Name, Diane Virginia: VineWords: http://www.vinewords.net/conference-hair/potpourri